 Advice for New Instructors

-that every student has an instructor with at least a minimum ability to teach.
-This
+Every student deserves to have an instructor with at least a minimum ability to teach.

-page provides some advice and links to additional resources that may be helpful.
+This page provides some advice and links to additional resources that may be helpful

 While most new instructors are naturally interested primarily in the nuts and bolts